IIIF/website/source/event/conference_guidelines.md

    * Starts with an update on the community, specifications and working groups.
    * Ends with lighting talks
  * Day 3 and possibly Day 4 = parallel tracks (~250 people, parallel tracks)
-   * Have run three parallel tracks previously
+   * Generally three parallel tracks
    * Ideally rooms would be close together to allow people to move between sessions
    * Finishes with a plenary sessions.